Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_Deutsch.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-Could you please provide the text you'd like me to translate into German?
-Once I have the text, I'll be happy to help with the translation and add some emojis for engagement! 😊
+It seems that you're trying to reference a file and its contents, but I don't have access to files.
+If you can provide the text you would like to have translated into German, I would be happy to help with that!
+Please share the text, and I will translate it for you, adding emojis to enhance the presentation. 🌍✨